Connecting to Your Linux Instance Using MindTerm

 Locate the private key

-You'll need the fully qualified path of the
+Get the fully qualified path to the location on your computer of the

 .pemfile for the key pair that you specified when you launched the instance.